This Present Darkness (EP)

-This Present Darkness is the debut EP of American heavy metal band Chimaira.
+This Present Darkness is the debut EP and first major release of American heavy metal band Chimaira.
 As of 2007, the EP has sold more than 10,000 copies, and paved the way for the group’s debut album, Pass Out of Existence which would see a release the following year.
 Two songs from this EP, "Painting the White to Grey" and "Sphere," were re-recorded for the album's 2001 release.

 Background

 Track 13 is entitled "Empty" (6:23), track 14 is entitled "Silence" (3:21), and track 69 is a joke song entitled "Satan's Wizard" (2:07).
 Tracks 6-12 and 15-68 each contain 3 seconds of silence.

 The hidden tracks, "Empty" and "Silence" were recorded with original bassist Andrew Ermlick.
 The band wanted the songs to be part of the EP, and they also wanted Ermlick to be part of the record.
 However, they didn't have the money to bring him in to re-record them so they used the demo versions of the tracks.
 The two tracks were hidden so that the CD could be sold at the price of an EP.

 "Empty" features guest vocals from Rob of the band Canister.

 "Silence" features guest vocals from John Marino, Doug Esper, and Dan Pelleteir.

 The sample at the end of "Sphere" is taken from the film The Shawshank Redemption, a favorite of the band members'.